What's Open Today?

 - No cell phone use allowed once in the servery to eliminate cross-contact.

-- Marked all lines for food for social distancing; a manager will be stationed at the entrance to instruct customers when it is safe to enter and what line they should get in.
+- Marked all lines for food for physical distancing; a manager will be stationed at the entrance to instruct customers when it is safe to enter and what line they should get in.

-- Clearly marked all work stations in both the front and back of the house for social distancing.
+- Clearly marked all work stations in both the front and back of the house for physical distancing.

 - Clearly marked all kitchen stations to ensure cooks work six feet apart.